-Memory is priceless, but great cameras come with a big ‘ole pound sign followed by more numbers than we’d like.
+Memory is priceless, but great cameras come with a big ‘ole pound sign followed by more digits than we’d like.
 From mirrored to mirrorless, digital to film and audio/video to snapshot only, the choices are vastly varied and intimidatingly endless.

-Luckily for photography enthusiasts both amateur and professional, Black Friday is finally here.
-This means behemoth bargains on cameras of all shapes, sizes, types and prices.
+Yep, this year there are behemoth bargains on cameras of all shapes, sizes, types and prices.
 We’re not talking about cameras only either.
 Expect deals on accessories such as tripods, gimbals, straps, cases and even hard-to-source film for vintage cameras and Polaroids.

 Top deals on cameras